sivantoledo/ssh-tunnels/README.md

 ## Instructions for Realm Administrators

+#### Building and Packaging the Software

+To build the software (on Linux), install a Java Development Kit (JDK) and Maven, a build tool.
+On Ubuntu, you can do so with the commands:

+    sudo apt install default-jdk
+    sudo apt install maven

+Once these are installed, run the script `build.sh` which runs Maven and builds the Java program `targets/sivantoledo.iot-1.0-jar-with-dependencies.jar`.

+You then need to pack this file along with

+    tunnel.sh
+    tunnel.bat
+    system.txt

+in an archive that your users will open in their `tunnel` directory.
+The instructions for preparing your realm's `system.txt` file follow.

+#### Preparing the Configuration File for the Realm
+     `

 The settings for a realm (proxy host and IoT Core broker that serve multiple systems) are stored in a file `system.txt` that you need to include in the `tunnels.tgz` or `tunnels.zip` files that you distribute to your users.
 We will assume in the instructions below that your file has the following contents:

     REALM=atlas